carlosmsr92/ecommers/replit.md

 # Global Ecommerce Analytics Platform

 ## Overview
 This project delivers a professional Business Intelligence dashboard for global e-commerce analytics.
-It processes over 770,000 transactions spanning 16 years, combining real and synthetic data to provide advanced KPIs, multidimensional analysis, and predictive insights.
+It processes over 770,000 transactions over 16 years, combining real and synthetic data to provide advanced KPIs, multidimensional analysis, and predictive insights.
 The platform features an interactive Streamlit dashboard, a FastAPI RESTful API with ML endpoints, and robust data management with PostgreSQL and Parquet.
 Its core purpose is to enable data-driven decision-making for e-commerce businesses through comprehensive analytics, forecasting, customer segmentation, and product performance evaluation.
 The platform is designed for scalability and production readiness, aiming to unlock significant market potential by providing deep insights into sales, customer behavior, and operational efficiency.
 The entire platform is internationalized for Spanish-speaking users, including all UI elements, data translations, and insights.

 ## User Preferences
 I prefer detailed explanations.
 Do not make changes to the folder Z. Do not make changes to the file Y.